 2. Repair the Vehicle

 Make sure that you know what you are doing or have the vehicle repaired by a certified mechanic who does.
 Also, make sure to hold on to any and all paperwork on the vehicle and take lots of pictures before and during the repair process.

 3. Get the Inspection

-Once it has passed the inspection (and you have paid the inspection fees), the inspector will attach a decal to the vehicle indicating that it has passed.
+Once it has passed the inspection (and you have paid the inspection fees), the inspector may attach a decal to the vehicle indicating that it has passed.

 4. File the Final Paperwork

 Your next move will be to apply for the rebranded title, which will require filling out more forms and paying more fees.
 You should then receive the title with a statement branded on its face indicating the vehicle has been rebuilt.

 One more potential issue: If your vehicle received its salvage title in another state, you may have to have it inspected and re-branded in that state before you can register it at home.
 Again, check your state’s regulations before making your purchase.